 There are two levels of fee for the preliminary consultation which last up to an hour and a half.
 The full fee is £95.
 A reduced rate of £70 is available for those without the means to pay the full fee.

-Location: My consulting rooms are located in central and north London.
+Location: My consulting rooms are located in central London.
 Due to the current COVID19 response measures, sessions are conducted via telephone or videoconference platforms.